ruperthnyagesoa/ezent-site/README.md

-# Rup-Event Site
+# Ezent Site

-Rup-Event-Site is built with React.
+Ezent-Site is built with React.

 ## Demo